datakurre/phantomrobot/README.rst

 1) provides an XML-RPC-service, which
 2) implements Robot Framework's remote library API,
-3) spawns a headless PhantomJS client and
+3) spawns a headless PhantomJS client as its child process and
 4) relays its commands to that client using WebSockets.

-.. note:: Insert a nice diagram here :+)
+.. note:: (Insert a nice diagram here.)

 PhantomRobot borrows some ideas from RoboZombie_ – a similar proof-of-concept remote library for Zombie.js_.